Leica SL3 Review

 Despite a few niggles the Leica SL3 is an absolute joy to use, and the images it produces rival that of larger-than-full-frame cameras such as the GFX100 II that I reviewed a couple of weeks ago.

-The SL3 will not completely match the 100-megapixel larger-than-full-frame sensor in the GFX100 II, but with a similar pixel pitch, the look of the files appears somewhat similar.
+The SL3 will not completely match the 100-megapixel larger-than-full-frame sensor in the GFX100 II, but with a similar pixel pitch, the files appear somewhat similar.
 If you appreciate a camera with a smaller footprint and weight, the SL3 is undoubtedly worth considering.

 The build quality of the GFX100 II is excellent, but I found the SL3 to be a notch above it.
-The GFX100 II has other advantages in its removable 9.44m-Dot EVF with 1X magnification, which is about as good as it gets, and a rear LCD that tilts in the portrait orientation.
+The GFX100 II has other advantages, including a removable 9.44-m-dot EVF with 1x magnification, which is about as good as it gets, and a rear LCD that tilts in portrait orientation.

-These contenders are excellent choices, and several other factors would play into your decision, such as which ecosystem you are in already and the primary genres you aim for with your photography endeavors.
+These contenders are excellent choices, but several other factors will also influence your decision, such as the ecosystem you're already in and the primary genres you aim for in your photography endeavors.

-It is nice to see phase-detect autofocus in an SL camera but it is also worth mentioning that the SL cameras are excellent for adapting M-Mount lenses.
-The variable option to shoot RAW at 60, 36, or 18 megapixels makes it a versatile tool for many topics and genres.
+It is nice to see phase-detect autofocus in an SL camera, but it’s also worth mentioning that SL cameras are excellent for adapting M-mount lenses.
+The variable option to shoot in RAW at 60, 36, or 18 megapixels makes it a versatile tool for a wide range of topics and genres.

-It is also worth mentioning that lens selection is excellent, with options in the L-Mount Alliance from Sigma and Panasonic over and above your options from Leica.
+It is also worth mentioning that lens selection is excellent, with options from the L-Mount Alliance, including Sigma and Panasonic, in addition to your options from Leica.

-I could certainly live with a Leica SL3; it is a camera I would not mind having in my kit at some point.
-I do not have the stomach to buy new cameras in this price range (from any manufacturer), so I will wait a while and keep an eye on the used market down the line.
+I could certainly live with a Leica SL3; it is a camera I wouldn’t mind having in my kit at some point.
+I do not have the stomach to buy new cameras in this price range (from any manufacturer), so I’ll wait a while and keep an eye on the used market down the line.

 Please see more sample images below.